 - Recognize overthinking patterns

-- Understand theyโre not broken
+- Understand they’re not broken

-Thatโs why educators and therapists praise Anxiety Inside Out 2 as a conversation starter about mental health.
+That’s why educators and therapists praise Anxiety Inside Out 2 as a conversation starter about mental health.

 Cultural Impact of Anxiety Inside Out 2